 Scene Graph Adaptations

-Originally Qt Quick always relied on OpenGL (OpenGL ES 2.0 or OpenGL 2.0) for parsing the scene graph and rendering the results to a render target
+Originally, Qt Quick always relied on OpenGL (OpenGL ES 2.0 or OpenGL 2.0) to parse the scene graph and render the results to a render target

-QT_QUICK_BACKEND or the legacy
+QT_QUICK_BACKENDor the legacy

-The supported backends are the following
+The following backends are supported:

-- Software - Requested by the string
+- Software - Request with the

-- Direct3D 12 - Requested by the string
+- Direct3D 12 - Request with the

-- OpenVG - Requested by the string
+- OpenVG - Request with the

 QSG_INFO environment variable or the

-© 2017 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2019 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.